-We’ve put together a one-stop guide on packing for your safari, with information on material, weather considerations, area idiosyncrasies and some useful packing tips.
-If you feel like you are ready to jump right in and look at selections available, we recommend the wide collection of safari clothing available at Amazon.
+We’ve put together a one-stop guide on packing for your safari, with information on material, weather considerations, area traits, and some useful packing tips.
+If you feel like you are ready to jump right in and look at selections available, we recommend the extensive collection of safari clothing available at Amazon.

-You may see safari clothing advertised on online stores with all kinds of technical additions, from embedded insect repellent to special vents – these tend to be overpriced and are not necessary.
+You may see safari clothing advertised on online stores with all kinds of special additions, from embedded insect repellent to individual vents – these tend to be overpriced and are not necessary.
 Comfortable clothes that you can layer are the best – cotton, lightweight shirts, fleece jackets, sandals and closed walking shoes.

-Long pants that zip off at the knee are a neat addition, and will also reduce your packing load.
+Long trousers that zip off at the knee are good options, and will also reduce your packing load.

-It’s fairly important to pack lightly – most safari lodges and camps offer a laundry service, so there is no need to bring a different shirt for every day of your trip.
+It’s reasonably necessary to pack lightly – most safari lodges and camps offer a laundry service, so there is no need to bring a different shirt for every day of your trip.

-It’s inadvisable to bring very expensive clothing – you’re likely to get a little dirty or dusty when exploring reserves in open-sided vehicles, so don’t bring any clothing you’d be devastated to lose or mess up.
+It’s inadvisable to bring expensive clothing – you’re likely to get a little dirty or dusty when exploring reserves in open-sided vehicles, so don’t carry any clothing you’d be devastated to lose or mess up.

 For women, dresses are ok for evenings at the camp; however, if you’re in an area that has strong mosquito presence, it’s advisable to wear long pants to keep your legs protected.

 Don’t fall into the trap of thinking Africa is hot 24/7.
 Early mornings and nights can be much chillier than you may expect, so remember to bring something warm to keep cozy during the early hours and late evenings.
-Warm pyjamas are a must.
+Warm pajamas are a must.
 Safari vehicles are either completely open or have open sides with a roof, so chilly breezes will happen.
-Bring a windbreaker to help with wind chill, and a beanie and gloves can be lifesavers on early morning safaris.
+Bring a windbreaker to help with the wind chill, and a beanie and gloves can be lifesavers on early morning safaris.